onflow/cadence-lang.org/docs/project-development-tips.md

 since users will be querying them for data, building other smart contracts that interact with them, and using them as learning materials and templates for future projects.
-Furthermore, when deployed they are publicly available code on the blockchain and often also in public Github repos.
+Furthermore, when deployed they are publicly available code on the blockchain and often also in public GitHub repos.

 Therefore, the process around designing, building, testing, documenting, and managing these projects needs to reflect the critical importance they hold in the ecosystem.